 You are going to want to get yourself some numbing spray like this dermoplast spray that will soothe and cool your lady parts because they are going to be really sore and painful, especially right after giving birth.
 Also, you will want to get some tucks medicated cooling pads to put on your pads for extra soothing comfort these are going to be a must!
-You are going to want a Frida Momwasher for cleansing after bathroom breaks, this is the best invention ever and so many moms agree this washer is a life saver.
+You are going to want a Frida Momwasher for cleansing after bathroom breaks, this is the best invention ever and so many moms agree this washer is a lifesaver.

-For faster healing, you need to get this wonderful post-partum stitches oil that works for both vaginal and cesarean birth and let me tell you it works really well at soothing tight skin from c sections and those stitches after an episiotomy or tearing and soreness.
+For faster healing, you need to get this wonderful post-partum stitches oil that works for both vaginal and cesarean birth, and let me tell you it works really well at soothing tight skin from c sections and those stitches after an episiotomy or tearing and soreness.
 It soothes and refreshes your skin with no need to rub or massage it in.
-What I love it the natural ingredients that are in it and the wonderful refreshing smell, which helps when you are feeling really icky.
+What I love is the natural ingredients that are in it and the wonderful refreshing smell, which helps when you are feeling really icky.

-Another item you will want is Epsom salts for a sitz bath along with some lavender spray to help speed along your healing and give you some comfort from the pain and yuckiness!
+Another item you will want is Epsom salts for a sitz bath along with some lavender spray to help speed along with your healing and give you some comfort from the pain and yuckiness!
 I’m sorry I know recovering after birth is really uncomfortable and the blood there is so much blood honestly I didn’t think anyone could bleed so much without dying.
 So yes you need a sitz bath to help speed the process along and not be feeling so uncomfortable the whole way through.

 There is a great Organic Herbal Sitz Bath that works really well if you don’t want to get the Epsom salts and lavender oil, this has everything you need right in it and you can use the pads as a compress either hot or cold for some extra pain relief and comfort.
 It is a special blend of herbs that help promote healing, pain relief and reduce swelling and they are also safe for breastfeeding and pregnant mommas as well.
 Best stuff out there!!!

 Get yourself a few cold packs like these VagiKool reusable flexible feminine cold packs that come with a sleeve to put them in that can be washed or thrown away.
 These are the best for pain and itch relief.
-They go really well with these postpartum leak proof underwear by Innersy, these are specifically made for women on their periods and also postpartum recovery and have a loose fit and can absorb liquid and blood so you don’t have to worry about staining your clothing or sheets.
+They go really well with these postpartum leakproof underwear by Innersy, these are specifically made for women on their periods and also postpartum recovery and have a loose fit and can absorb liquid and blood so you don’t have to worry about staining your clothing or sheets.
 They are great for added comfort and protection so you have one less thing to worry about postpartum!

 A good overnight pad is going to be a must in your postpartum survival kit!
-The ones I used for a few months (yes I said months because the bleeding goes on forever, I’m sorry TMI but it’s the truth) they are Always Ultra Thin heavy overnight pads (I don’t have a link to them here because honestly they will be cheaper for you to buy at the grocery store or pharmacy) these are the best maxi pads for postpartum and aren’t thick and bulky.
+The ones I used for a few months (yes I said months because the bleeding goes on forever, I’m sorry TMI but it’s the truth) are Always Ultra Thin heavy overnight pads (I don’t have a link to them here because honestly, they will be cheaper for you to buy at the grocery store or pharmacy) these are the best maxi pads for postpartum and aren’t thick and bulky.
 Make sure to buy a few of these since you don’t want to have to run out and get them later.

 Nursing pads are going to be something you need to get as well because your milk is going to leak out especially when your baby starts crying or anyone’s for that matter so they are needed right away.
 My favorite ones I swear by are the Bamboobies Nursing Pads because of how soft they were on my sore nipples and how much they absorb.